supnate/rekit/docs/portal.md

 <img src="/images/portal-dashboard.png" width="700" alt="dashboard" />

 ### Overview diagram
-The most notible part of the dashboard is the overview diagram.
+The most notable part of the dashboard is the overview diagram.
 It's an intuitive view about the architecture of a Rekit project.
 It's also interactive, you can mouse move to different features, components, actions to see the relationship of some specific element.
 You can also click a node to deep dive into it.
 Below information is covered by the overview diagram:

 1. Relationship between modules.
 2. The relative size of features.